HaydenMM/haydenmm.github.io/index.md

 ## About
-My name is Hayden Moore and I am an Associate Software Developer at Carnegie Mellon University's Software Engineering Institute, AI Division.
-My background is focused in Software Engineering, Cybersecurity, and Artificial Intelligence.
-I have hopes to help shape the current field of AI Engineering in a positive direction.
+My name is Hayden Moore and I am an Associate Software Developer at Carnegie Mellon University's Software Engineering Institute.
+My background consists of Software Engineering, Cybersecurity, and Artificial Intelligence (AI).
+I have hopes to help shape the emerging field of AI Engineering in a positive direction.

 ## Education
 Carnegie Mellon University, M.S.
 Information Security, Policy and Management (May 2021)<br>